 FSP No. FAS 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly" (FSP FAS 157-4).
-Issued by the FASB in April 2009, FSP FAS 157-4 provides additional guidance for estimating fair value in accordance with FASB Statement No. 157, "Fair Value Measurements", when the volume and level of activity for the asset or liability have significantly decreased.
-This FSP also includes guidance on identifying circumstances that indicate a transaction is not orderly.
-The provisions of FSP FAS 157-4 are applied prospectively and are effective for interim and annual reporting periods ending after June 15, 2009, with early adopted properties of the for periods ending after March 15, 2009.
+Issued by the FASB in April 2009, this FSP provides additional guidance for estimating fair value when the volume and level of activity for the asset or liability have significantly decreased and also includes guidance on identifying circumstances that indicate a transaction is not orderly.
+The provisions of FSP FAS 157-4 are applied prospectively and are effective for interim and annual reporting periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
 The Company early adopted FSP FAS 157-4 in the first quarter of 2009.
 The impact of FSP FAS 157-4 was not material to the Company's consolidated financial statements.

 FSP No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" (FSP FAS 107-1 and APB 28-1).
-Issued by the FASB in April 2009, FSP FAS 107-1 and APB 28-1 amends FASB Statement No. 107, "Disclosures about Fair Value of Financial Instruments", to require disclosures about fair value of financial instruments for interim reporting periods of publicly traded companies as well as in annual financial statements.
-This FSP also amends APB Opinion No. 28, "Interim Financial Reporting", to require those disclosures in summarized financial information at interim reporting periods.
+Issued by the FASB in April 2009, this FSP requires disclosures about fair value of financial instruments for interim reporting periods of publicly traded companies as well as in annual financial statements.
+This FSP also requires those disclosures in summarized financial information at interim reporting periods.
 The provisions of FSP FAS 107-1 and APB 28-1 are effective for interim reporting periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
 The Company early adopted FSP FAS 107-1 and APB 28-1 in the first quarter of 2009, resulting in the disclosure of certain fair value information associated with the Company's debt obligations.
-See Note 5 - Debt for the related information.
+See Note 7 - Debt Obligations for the related information.